The Complete Guide to Microsoft Teams Status Icons

 What others see: green circle with a white checkmark next to your name.
 The strongest "ping me anytime" signal you can send.

-Do Not Disturb (red minus)
+Do Not Disturb (red circle, white minus)

 Be Right Back (yellow clock)